carpentries/sandpaper-docs/learners/setup.md

 IDE][RStudio] for the following reasons:

 1. It comes with [pandoc] pre-installed.
-2. Works consistently across all major platforms.
+2. It works consistently across all major platforms.
-3. A dedicated BASH console so you can easily switch between R and Git operations.
+3. It provides a dedicated BASH console so you can easily switch between R and Git operations.
-4. Convenient keyboard shortcuts to preview lessons.
+4. There are convenient keyboard shortcuts to preview lessons.
 5. On Windows, it will automatically detect your R installation without you needing to edit your `PATH`.